2006 Arkansas gubernatorial election

 The 2006 Arkansas gubernatorial election took place on Tuesday, November 7, 2006.
-Incumbent Republican Governor Mike Huckabee was barred from seeking candidacy due to term limits set by the State Constitution in 1998, stating that the Governor may only serve two terms in their lifetime.
-Democratic nominee Mike Beebe, the Attorney General of Arkansas, defeated Republican nominee Asa Hutchinson, a former U.S. Representative, by a wide margin.
+Incumbent Republican governor Mike Huckabee was barred from seeking candidacy due to term limits set by the State Constitution in 1998, stating that the governor may only serve two terms in their lifetime.
+Democratic State Attorney General Mike Beebe, defeated Republican former U.S. representative Asa Hutchinson by a wide margin.
+This was the first open seat election since 1978.
+Hutchinson later served as Arkansas’ Governor from 2015 to 2023.

-Hutchinson later went on to win the governorship eight years later after Beebe was term-limited.
-This is the 1st open seat election since 1978.